alexzorin/ngx-acme-poc/README.md

   For example, all of the JSON and HTTP request parsing in the module is written in C and is probably unsafe in ways that are hard to detect.
 Offloading all of this to Rust code would be a good start.

-  This approach would still result in some C code (or "the Rust equivalent of C code").
+  This approach would still result in much C code (or "the Rust equivalent of C code"), though much will be boilerplate.
 With care, this could be minimized and easier to audit.

   Doing this would also make implementing the ACME client within the module itself a much more reasonable prospect.